flass/pantagruel/README.md

                           with extension '.fa', '.fasta' or '.fas' ...).
 Fasta file names will be truncated by removing the '.fa' string and everything occuring after) and will be retained as the assembly_id (beware of names redundant with RefSeq assemblies).
-                       - a 'strain_infos.txt' file describing the organism, with columns headed:
+                       - a 'strain_infos_${databasename}.txt' file describing the organism, with ${databasename} the value of option -d" columns should be headed with these fields (replace quotes and semicolons by tabs!):"
                            'sequencing_project_id'; 'genus'; 'species'; 'strain'; 'taxid'; 'locus_tag_prefix'
                          'sequencing_project_id' must match the name of a contig file (e.g. 'seqProjID.fasta') 'locus_tag_prefix' must match the prefix of ids given to CDS, proteins and genome regions (contigs)